Salehoo Review Summary;

 - You are finding it difficult to find a new item to sell, and may be struggling to find a 'best seller'

-- You want to get into DropShipping without the hassle of being scammed or getting low quality products
+- You want to get into DropShipping without the hassle of being scammed or getting low quality product

 - You want to buy genuine products from genuine suppliers

-It's worth noting, you will need to have a level of knowledge on how to do market research and product research to get the full experience from Salehoo.
+It's worth noting, you will need to have a level of knowledge on how to do market research and product research to get the full experience from this platform.

-If you are someone who falls into the below categories, then Salehoo may just not be for you;
+If you are someone who falls into the below categories, then this may not be for you;